ntnu-ai-lab/ai4iot-calib-pipeline/docs/acumos.md

 ### Download solution from Acumos

+**Note: This approach is not currently generalizable due to an update on the platform orchestrator that is not fully compatible with previous container specification from the developer team.
+Briefly, the orchestrator is not properly terminated once a container returns a gRPC status error code, as defined in the [platform documentation](https://github.com/ai4eu/tutorials/blob/master/Container_Specification/ai4eu_container_specification.pdf).
+The issue has been reported and will be fixed.**

-[]: # Go to the Design Studio of the [AI4EU Experiments](https://aiexp.ai4europe.eu/#/home) and open the *ai4iot-calib* solution.
+~~Go to the Design Studio of the [AI4EU Experiments](https://aiexp.ai4europe.eu/#/home) and open the *ai4iot-calib* solution.
 It is found on the Solution tab on the left side (figure below).
-Make sure to use the newest version of the solution.
+Make sure to use the newest version of the solution.~~

 ~~![image](https://user-images.githubusercontent.com/45718165/138292019-259d04ef-5f38-4ba8-a9e1-704a6e7e95dd.png)~~